Making Your Vision a Reality Using Focus Filters

 SWOT Analysis: a Key Element of Your Vision

-While all the above filters help crystallize your Vision, there’s still more to do.
-Identifying your strengths, weaknesses, opportunities, and threats — what is commonly referred to as a SWOT analysis — is also a key component of your Vision.
-This analysis helps ensure that your Vision is both aspirational and realistic.
-It forces you to examine internal and external factors (market conditions, industry advancements, and resource constraints, to name a few) that could derail your efforts to achieve that Vision.
+While all the above filters help crystallize your vision, there’s still more to do.
+Identifying your strengths, weaknesses, opportunities, and threats — what is commonly referred to as a SWOT analysis — is also a key component of your vision.
+This analysis helps ensure that your vision is both aspirational and realistic.
+It forces you to examine internal and external factors (market conditions, industry advancements, and resource constraints, to name a few) that could derail your efforts to achieve that vision.
 Here’s a quick breakdown:

 Identify Strengths